Onison Online Privacy Statement (OPS)

-This Onison Online Privacy Statement (OOPS) applies to data collected by Onison through its Web sites and services, as well as its customer support services.
-Some of Onison’s customers have rules that deviate from the below OOPS and the actual implementation for the customer may thus remove certain features.
+This Onison Online Privacy Statement (OPS) applies to data collected by Onison through its Web sites and services, as well as its customer support services.
+Some of Onison’s customers have rules that deviate from the below OPS and the actual implementation for the customer may thus remove certain features.

 Collection of Personal Information